mir-group/allegro/README.md

 If you have questions, please don't hesitate to reach out to batzner[at]g[dot]harvard[dot]edu and albym[at]seas[dot]harvard[dot]edu.

-If you find a bug or have a proposal for a feature, please post it in the [Issues](https://github.com/mir-group/nequip-allegro/issues).
+If you find a bug or have a proposal for a feature, please post it in the [Issues](https://github.com/mir-group/allegro/issues).
-If you have a question, topic, or issue that isn't obviously one of those, try our [GitHub Disucssions](https://github.com/mir-group/nequip-allegro/discussions).
+If you have a question, topic, or issue that isn't obviously one of those, try our [GitHub Disucssions](https://github.com/mir-group/allegro/discussions).

-**If your post is related to the general NequIP framework/package, please post in the issues/discussion on [that repository](https://github.com/mir-group/nequip).** Discussions on this repository should be specific to the `nequip-allegro` package and Allegro model.
+**If your post is related to the general NequIP framework/package, please post in the issues/discussion on [that repository](https://github.com/mir-group/nequip).** Discussions on this repository should be specific to the `allegro` package and Allegro model.

 If you want to contribute to the code, please read [`CONTRIBUTING.md`](https://github.com/mir-group/nequip/blob/main/CONTRIBUTING.md) from the `nequip` repository; this repository follows all the same processes.